 Not that some travellers are not granted adequate travel insurance until they have alerted the relevant authorities of their travel plans, so it is worth checking exactly who you need to inform before you depart, in order to be comprehensively covered.

-Internet Access Is Limited
+Internet Access in Iran

 Be prepared to take a forced ‘Digital Detox’ during you time in Iran.
-Internet is slow, all social media (except Instagram and What’s App) is blocked and you are normally paying per hour for the privilege of a sluggish connection.
+Internet in Iran is slow, all social media (except Instagram and What’s App) is blocked and you are normally paying per hour for the privilege of a sluggish connection.
 While I sporadically got good internet, which allowed my VPN to work, it was never superb.
 Want to look up sites in Iran?
 Super quick.
 Want to find some decent news in the outside world?
 Good luck.

 Tell your family and friends that they may not hear from you that often, and be prepared to do without the connection, however hard it may be.